We're pleased to offer the following services at Blackstone Animal Clinic:

 Appointments & General Medicine:

-Appointments are available Monday through Friday and some Saturdays.
+Appointments are available Monday through Friday.
 Along with routine exams and vaccinations, we also offer in house lab work and digital radiographs.

-Appointments are preferred for everyone’s convenience, but we are happy to accommodate walk ins as time allows.
+Appointments are preferred for everyone’s convenience, but we are happy to accommodate walk ins if time allows.

 Surgeries are performed Monday through Thursday.
 Surgery patients will be scheduled an admission appointment the day of surgery.
 Admissions start at 8:00am and continue until 9:00am and take about 15 minutes.